artsy/artsy.github.io/source/_posts/2012-10-18-so-you-want-to-do-a-css3-3d-transform.markdown

 [documented](https://github.com/Modernizr/Modernizr/issues/465)
 [struggles](https://github.com/Modernizr/Modernizr/issues/240) around
 the issue.
-After flipping most of the tables in the office ┻━┻ ︵ヽ (`Д´)ﾉ︵﻿ ┻━┻ , we settled on useragent sniffing as the most robust method for detecting CSS3 3D transform support.
+After flipping most of the tables in the office ┻━┻ ︵ヽ (`Д´)ﾉ︵﻿ ┻━┻ , we settled on user agent sniffing as the most robust method for detecting CSS3 3D transform support.
 But why did none of the available methods work for us?